davidmartinezros/app-3d-three-template/projects/app3d-three-template/README.md

 You have to import the three.js types needed into your project.

 ```
+npm i three --save (is optional, only if you want a different version)
 npm i @types/webgl2 --save
 npm i @types/offscreencanvas --save
 ```